Before we move on, we need some theory.

 n=3Any 2 nodes can be down.

-Computers goes down and sysadmins pull out network cables in a furious rage from
+Computers go down and sysadmins pull out network cables in a furious rage from

 time to time, so using

 n<2 is asking for downtime.
-Having a to high value of
+Having too high a value

-n is adding servers and complexity without any real benefit.
-The sweetspot is at
+n adds servers and complexity without any real benefit.
+The sweet spot is

 Say that we have a database with 3 replicas and 4 shards.
-That would give us a maximum of 12 nodes.
-4*3=12 Every shard have 3 copies.
+That would give us a maximum of 12 nodes: 4*3=12.

 We can lose any 2 nodes and still read and write all documents.